Scaseco/jenax/docs/from-enhancer.md

 ### Assembler Configuration

-The main dataset wrapper to rewrite FROM clauses as filter statements in `fe:DatasetFromAsFilter`.
+The type `fe:DatasetFromAsFilter` refers to the main dataset wrapper to rewrite FROM clauses as filter statements in.
 For example, given the initial query
 ```sparql
 SELECT * FROM <x> { ?s ?p ?o }